adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 It will ask for your vbox user/pass.

 You will see a 'vbox' folder.
-Right click it►Map network drive.
+Right click it→Map network drive.

 Pick a letter (D for Debian?
 S for Samba?
 Whatever!).
 Click Finish.
 Now you have a drive in windows mapped to the home folder of your Debian VM.